sengsgx/sengsgx/seng_runtime/README.md

 ### iPerf3
 #### Testing iPerf3
+The test script runs iPerf3 for 10 seconds with a bandwidth (load) of max.
+1 Gbps in reverse mode, i.e., the iPerf3 server to which it connects generates the traffic and the iPerf3 client (Enclave) receives it.

 Prerequisites:
 1. ensure that the SENG Server is running and using IP `127.0.0.1`, port `12345/udp`
 2. install iPerf3 on the host and run it in server mode (it will serve as traffic generator):